sbcrumb/chronarr/README.md

 - ⚡ **Performance** - Async operations and connection pooling
 - 🐳 **Docker** - 3-container architecture with health checks
 - ✨ **Auto-configuration** - Config files auto-generated from embedded examples on first run

----

-Made with ❤️ for the *arr community